xiki-tempula/alchemicalitp/docs/rules.rst

 The *bonds*, *pairs*, *angles* and *dihedrals* are set up, such that:

- - if an interaction is the same in state A and state B, state B will be left blank
+ - if an interaction is the same in state A and state B, state B will be left blank.
- - If an interaction is present in both state A and state B, state B will be filled to reflect this change
+ - If an interaction is present in both state A and state B, state B will be filled to reflect this change.
- - If any interactions involve dummy atoms, the parameter when all the atoms are present will be used
+ - If any interactions involve dummy atoms, the parameter when all the atoms are present will be used.

 cmap
 ----